jasoncolburne/prisoners-dilemma/README.md

 I took a lot of ideas from the `axelrod` python implementation, however I found it did not produce accurate results for the first tournament.
-I needed to tweak Downing and Graaskamp in particular, after reading how they were respomnsible for determining the winners.
+I needed to tweak Downing and Graaskamp in particular, after reading how they were responsible for determining the winners.

 It is actually quite hard to make Tit-for-Tat win, I think this may be worthy of